Kim (song)

+Song

 "Kim" was the first song Eminem recorded for the album, shortly after finishing work on The Slim Shady LP in late 1998.
 He wrote it, along with "'97 Bonnie & Clyde" (where Eminem and his daughter go to the lake to dispose of Kim's dead body), when he and Kim were having relationship problems and Kim was preventing him from seeing his daughter Hailie.
 Despite its controversial graphic content, it is often highlighted as one of Eminem's most memorable songs.

 "Kim" is the third song of Eminem about Kim, the first of which is "Searchin'" from his debut album Infinite, and the second "'97 Bonnie & Clyde" from the albums Slim Shady EP and The Slim Shady LP.

 On the clean version of The Marshall Mathers LP, this song is replaced by a clean version of "The Kids" (an unedited version can be found on the CD single of "The Way I Am" along with the UK and deluxe editions of The Marshall Mathers LP).

 Critical reception

+The song received mixed reviews.
 The Rolling Stone album review of The Marshall Mathers LP stated that:

 Things degenerate from there into the mountain of bile reserved for Kim, the mother of his baby and the star of the world's most public ongoing murder fantasy [...]
 'Kim' has Eminem screaming at his ex in an insane stream-of-consciousness hate spew.
 There's little humor to blunt the shock of the hellbent animosity of 'Kim.'
 What makes it powerful is that, of course, he doesn't just hate her.
 It's the most harrowing sick-love song since Guns N' Roses' 'Used to Love Her.'